chouseknecht/symfony-mariadb-nginx/README.md

 Start with containers and deploy with containers, all within the same framework.
 No duplication.
 No wasted effort.

 Don't believe it?
-After you confirm have the requirements installed, skip to *[Start with the symfony demo](#symfony-demo)*, and try it out.
+After installing the requirements, skip to *[Start with the symfony demo](#symfony-demo)*, and try it out.

 ## Requirements